Globaltronic/wiipiido-docs/docs/yocto.md

-The WiiPiiDo has support for [Yocto](https://www.yoctoproject.org/), we created an BSP Layer, which can be found at <a class="fa fa-github" href="https://github.com/Globaltronic/meta-wiipiido"></a>.
+The WiiPiiDo has support for [Yocto](https://www.yoctoproject.org/) by use of an Bitbake BSP Layer, which can be found at <a class="fa fa-github" href="https://github.com/Globaltronic/meta-wiipiido"></a>.

 !!! warning
     The Yocto support is still in it's early states, if you are not familiar with Yocto,